neiltranterralogic/roku_builder/README.md

       command on a specific git branch, tag, or referance.
  * --stage or -s
    * This option will work with either git or script staging.
 It allows you to sideload a specific stage.
-If using script staging then it will run the configured stage script before sideloading and then run the unstage script after.
-If using git staging it will stach any local changes, switch to the configured branch, sideload, switch back to the previous branch, and unstach changes.
+See below for more information.
 This is the only source option that you can use when packaging.
  * --working or -w
    * This option will work with git or script staging.
 It will use the project configs to determine the directory to use but will not run any staging